lladosvi/bikesharing_tableau/README.md

 ![image](https://user-images.githubusercontent.com/96096924/163913115-dcdbca18-0df4-479d-9e14-af74d48dde3d.png)

 Shows the nuber of trips by usertype and gender.
-Is clear that across days the majority of trips are from subscribers and shows stronger for make followed by female.
+Is clear that across days the majority of trips are from subscribers and shows stronger for male followed by female.

 ### Average Trip Dimension